So you’re considering the life of a fitness guru? The life of a personal trainer, full of promise, reward, and fulfillment.

 The NSCA exam is made up of 155 multiple-choice questions.
 140 of the questions are scored, while 15 are unscored.
 This is a common practice in cert exams.

 The unscored questions act as a sort of sneaky survey.
 They are embedded throughout the exam, so you can’t really tell which ones they are.

 They are included as a way to evaluate general responsiveness to potential future questions and help keep the testing standards fair and up to date.

 The exam’s content is divided into 4 domains.
 Here’s a quick summary of each domain as it appears in the exam:

 This domain goes into the first important phase of conducting a successful PT procedure.
 You’ll be tested on your ability to assess your client based on their needs and goals as well as data gathered from correct observation of important aspects.
 Your ability to communicate and use the correct assessment tools and methodologies will be tested.

 Here you’ll be assessed on your ability to design and implement a comprehensive exercise program by implementing the successful outcomes of domain 1.

 This domain focuses on the correct, safe and beneficial execution of exercises.
 Technique and proper form as well as volume and progression methodologies for specific training outcomes.

 - Safety, Emergency Procedures and Legal Issues 13% 19

-The final domain tests you on your knowledge on industry policy related to health and safety standards, emergency protocols, laws, bylaws and insurance standards.
+The final domain tests you on your knowledge of industry policy related to health and safety standards, emergency protocols, laws, bylaws, and insurance standards.
 It also looks into what to do when incidents arise and test you on ethical responsibility.